plaid/pattern/README.md

 ## Architecture

-As a modern full-stack application, Pattern consists of multiple services handling different segments of the stack, as described in the following sections:
+As a modern full-stack application, Pattern consists of multiple services handling different segments of the stack:

 -   [`client`][client-readme] runs a [React]-based single-page web frontend
 -   [`server`][server-readme] runs an application back-end server using [NodeJS] and [Express]